olmax99/eksairflow/README.md

 ## Project Design

 The Airflow AWS deployment is based on [https://github.com/villasv/aws-airflow-stack](https://github.com/villasv/aws-airflow-stack).
-In addition there is a VPN Bastion Host implemented, which strictly allows ingress from internal network IPs only.
-Also the Airflow webserver endpoint can only be reached with the VPN activated.
+There is a VPN Bastion Host implemented, which strictly allows ingress from internal network IPs only.
+The Airflow webserver can only be reached with the VPN activated.

 In a future version all Airflow EC2 services will be replaced by an EKS deployment.